 Diagnosing Canine Progressive Retinal Atrophy

 Progressive Retinal Atrophy is typically diagnosed through a combination of physical examination, ophthalmic examination, and genetic testing.
 During the physical exam, your veterinarian will look for signs of PRA such as dilated pupils and cloudy eyes.
 Ophthalmic exams can include electroretinography (ERG) or fundoscopy to assess the health of their retina.
 Genetic testing can help identify the specific mutation responsible for PRA in a particular breed.

 Progressive Retinal Atrophy is a progressive disease, meaning it will worsen over time.
 The stages of PRA can vary depending on the breed and type of PRA, but generally include:

-Night blindness: affected dogs may have difficulty seeing in dim light or at night.
+Night blindness: affected dogs can have difficulty seeing in dim light or at night.

-Decreased vision in dim light: affected dogs may have difficulty seeing objects in low light.
+Decreased vision in dim light: affected dogs will have more difficulty seeing objects in low light.

-Total blindness: affected dogs may be completely blind.
+Total blindness: affected dogs will become completely blind.

 Treating Canine Progressive Retinal Atrophy

-Treatment for PRA is limited, and there is no cure.
+Treating PRA is limited, and there is no cure.
 There are steps that can be taken to help slow the progression of the disease and improve the quality of life for affected dogs.
-These include providing a safe environment with minimal obstacles, avoiding bright lights, and giving your dog nutritional supplements that may help protect the remaining photoreceptor cells.
+These include providing a safe environment with minimal obstacles, avoiding bright lights, and giving your dog nutritional supplements that could help protect the remaining photoreceptor cells.